What is a Septum Piercing?

 The Septum Piercing is a piercing that is done through the nasal septum, this is the piece of your nose that separates the left and right nostril.
 Piercers are aiming for the “sweet spot” this is the thin piece of skin that sits at the front of your nose, past the thick cartilage.
 It is technically called the “columella”.
 Some people do not have a columella making the piercing difficult to perform.
 After finding the sweet spot your piercer will work on finding the correct placement, everyone has a different anatomy, so the placement is going to vary from person to person.

-This piercing is relatively non-painful when placed correctly, but it is important to keep in mind everyone’s different pain tolerance.
-When you are having the septum pierced the Piercer will clamp the spot that is going to be pierced and perform the actual piercing with a hollow needle.
+Septum piercings are relatively non-painful when placed correctly, but it is important to keep in mind everyone’s different pain tolerance.
+When you are having the septum pierced the piercer will clamp the spot that is going to be pierced and perform the actual piercing with a hollow needle.
 After the needle has gone through the tissue, the piercer will unclamp the nose and inset the jewelry.
 As the piercing is happening expect some eye watering and a small amount of blood may appear.

 Septum Jewelry Options